Biostatistics-Unit-HT/Flanders/README.md

 #### 3. Fine-Mapping with SuSiE-RSS
   - For each genomic region, finemapping is performed using [SuSiE-RSS](https://stephenslab.github.io/susieR/reference/susie_rss.html) and LD calculated from input PLINK files
-</br>⚠️ Whenever possible, in sample LD is stringly recommended (especially for molecular omic phenotypes where the explained variance can be very large).
+</br>⚠️ Whenever possible, in sample LD is strongly recommended (especially for molecular omic phenotypes where the explained variance can be very large).
+</br>⚠️ Be aware that only SNPs in common between the GWAS summary statistics and the LD reference panel are taken into account for fine-mapping, while all other SNPs are discarded.
 </br>

 #### 4. Saving fine-mapping results to AnnData object